florentpoujol/superpowers-game-ftext-plugin/tutorial.md

 ### Includes

-You can include an asset into another with the `include` command :
+You can include an asset into another with the `include` command.
+Just write in you asset :

     [ftext: include: path/to/the/asset]